vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/State-Machines/Binary/Binary-State-Machine-typ.md

-The Executor of the Binary SM records the trace of each computation in the state machine, and this computational trace is used to prove correctness of computations.
+The Executor of the Binary SM records the trace of each computation in the state machine and this computational trace is used to prove correctness of computations.

 The execution trace is typically in the form of 256-bit strings.
 And the polynomial constraints, that every correct execution trace must satisfy, are described in a PIL file (or 'code').